 1st Class test 1908 Make a journey alone of not less than fifteen miles from point to point by walking, riding, boat, or bicycle.

-Despite the proximity to Newmarket Cambridge is not a centre for horse riding.
-Horses were the standard means of local transportation of goods before 1914.
 In the early years the second most frequent reason for the award of a Scout medal of honour was stopping runaway horses, although this was not recorded in Cambridge.
 The inclusion of ‘rescue of horses’ in the book Fire Brigade Work for Boy Scouts suggests other difficulties.

 Some references have appeared in the archives that suggest that some Scouts had the opportunity to become riders.